Exercise Solutions

 put NUMBER lines/records per output file

-19) Go through split documentation and use appropriate options to get the output shown below.
+19) Go through the split documentation and use appropriate options to get the output shown below.

 $ echo 'apple,banana,cherry,dates' | split -t, -l1